timetraveller-123/tp/docs/DeveloperGuide.md

 **MSS**

 1. User views the person list [UC02](#use-case-uc02---listing-person-list).
-2. User chose to add an order.
+2. User chooses to add an order.
 3. PharmHub adds the new order to the order list.
 4. PharmHub displays the order.
    <br>**Use case ends**